Blosterhxh/simple_lora/README.md

 G_{b2}(interpolation) = G_{b2}(\langle tok1 \rangle\)
 $$

-We will therefore interpolate between tok1 and character, measure the influence of fine-tuning and editability, and choose an optimal point.
+We will therefore interpolate between $\langle tok1 \rangle\$  and character, measure the influence of finetuning and editability, and choose an optimal point.
 To measure the influence of fine-tuning, we calculate the cosine similarity of the generated images with those in the dataset.
 To measure editability, we generate images using the simple prompt and the appearance prompt from the interpolated point and calculate the cosine similarity between the two.
 The decrease in similarity in this case will be due to the inclusion of the appearance terms in the appearance prompt.
-Since we plan to regularize fine-tuning at 1e-4, we perform these measurements on the model fine-tuned at 1e-4.
+Since we plan to regularize finetuning at 1e-4, we perform these measurements on the model fine-tuned at 1e-4.

 ### c.3) Interpolation results